 One of the great benefits of a cultural exchange is gaining a more realistic understanding of the world, dispelling assumptions, generalizations and prejudices.

 What you learn depends on how proactive, motivated and receptive you are, and of course, what time of year you travel.
 In addition to learning how to care for our dogs and clean the kennels, you will also learn how to train dogs if you are here in the autumn, and how to drive dog sleds and snowmobiles in winter.
-And in summer you might learn how to swim, swot mosquitoes and maybe prepare dogs for shows!
+And in summer you'll learn how to groom and prepare dogs for shows, hike with huskies and swot mosquitoes!
 You can also learn to fish and forage if you want to join us doing this - we go fishing in nearby lakes and pick wild berries and mushrooms in our never-ending forest.
-You can learn about the wilderness and the way others live up here too, if you are keen to explore places nearby.
+Maybe you'll also learn how to swim in our own lake or row a boat!
+You can also learn about the wilderness and the way the locals live up here too, if you are keen to explore places nearby.

 Our working language is English, so you can improve that too, and if you want a challenge, we can teach you some Finnish - one of the most difficult languages in the world!

 A couple of our previous volunteers have recorded their workaway travel experiences in their blogs.
-If you are thinking of coming here, check them out.
-One is called Stray adrift, (go to Husky diaries), and another from a few years back called The other fork in the road.
-This one added the famous quote by naturalist Alexander von Humboldt which sums things up quite well: “The most dangerous worldview is the worldview of those who have not viewed the world.”
+If you are thinking of coming here, check them out: one is called Stray adrift, (go to Husky diaries), and another from a few years back called The other fork in the road.
+The famous quote by naturalist Alexander von Humboldt here sums things up quite well: “The most dangerous worldview is the worldview of those who have not viewed the world.”
 So just chosing to travel, here or anywhere, may hopefully help to broaden your own worldview ;)

 Help is mostly needed in looking after our huskies, which includes training, exercising, grooming and feeding them, as well as cleaning and maintaining the kennel area.
 This involves taking dogs for walks/runs, brushing the dogs when they blow their coats, preparing their daily food (handling raw pork, beef, chicken, fish, elk and reindeer meat and bones), as well as cleaning up the dogs poop.
 Sometimes we have puppies that require extra attention and feeding.